How To Recognize And Understand Romantic Attraction

 Romance has evolved in the last few thousand years.
 The ancient Greeks created different concepts to describe love.
 Eros was romantic love, while storge was family love.
 Philia was brotherly love or friendship, and agape was an all-encompassing, unconditional love for a partner, God, or someone important to you.

 Marriage may not have always been based on love.
-There may have been a sexual and romantic attraction in the marriage, but it wasn't necessarily the focus.
+While there might have been sexual and romantic attraction within the marriage, it wasn't necessarily the primary focus.
 Many couples had arranged marriages, and some cultures still practice these marriages today.
-In the past, individuals may not have had the option to pursue relationships with the same gender or a different race than themselves.
+Historically, individuals may not have had the option to pursue romantic relationships with the same gender or a different race than themselves.
 In many societies, that is now a possibility.
-There may not be one straight depiction of romance.
-It can evolve and depend on the individuals in a specific relationship.
+There is no single, unchanging depiction of romance.
+It can evolve and depend on the individuals involved in a specific relationship.

 Knowing whether you or someone you care about feels romantic attraction can be challenging.
 Everyone may experience different signs, depending on how they approach relationships.
 Below are a few common signs.